OSchollumQCA/OS170QCA-Assessment2/index.md

 *Insert a name for the project as you conceive of it at the moment.*

 ## Related projects ##
-*Find about 6 related projects to the project you choose.
-A project might be related through  function, technology, materials, fabrication, concept, or code.
-Don't forget to place an image of the related project in the appropriate folder and insert the filename in the appropriate places below.
-Copy the markdown block of code below for each project you are showing.*

 ### Related project 1 ###
 *Pushup Counter*